schmelczer/great-ai/docs/how-to-guides/configure-service.md

 # How to configure GreatAI

 GreatAI aims to provide reasonable defaults wherever possible.
-The current configuration is always prominently displayed (and updated) on the dashboard and in the command-line startup banner.
+The current configuration is always prominently displayed (and updated) on the dashboard and in the command-line start-up banner.

 ## Using [great_ai.configure][]